CBIIT/icdc-sts/README.md

      { "term" : <a term>,
-       "term_id" : <a unique id for the term>, "concept_code" : <a concept code for the term from the code_authority>, "code_authority" : {
+       "term_id" : <a unique id for the term>, "concept_code" : <a concept code for the term in the domain context, from the code_authority>, "code_authority" : {
          "authority_name": <resource from which code was obtained>, "authority_uri": <link to authority>,